lemaoliu/retrieval-generation-reading-list/README.md

-# A Reading List for retrieval augmented text generation
+# A Reading List for Retrieval Augmented Text Generation
 This project maintains a reading list for general text generation tasks